Pluvialis

 In breeding plumage, they all have largely black underparts, and golden or silvery upperparts.
 They have relatively short bills and feed mainly on insects, worms or other invertebrates, depending on habitat, which are obtained by a run-and-pause technique, rather than the steady probing of some other wader groups.
 They hunt by sight, rather than by feel as do longer-billed waders.

 Taxonomy

-The genus Pluvialis was introduced by the French zoologist Mathurin Jacques Brisson in 1760 with the European golden plover (Pluvialis apricaria) as the type species.
+The genus Pluvialis was described by the French zoologist Mathurin Jacques Brisson in 1760 with the European golden plover (Pluvialis apricaria) as the type species.
 The genus name is Latin and means relating to rain, from pluvia, "rain".
 It was believed that they flocked when rain was imminent.